ionize/ionize/README.md

 Ionize CMS
 ====================

-Ionize is a free professional and multilingual PHP CMS, developped with user experience in mind.
+Ionize is a free professional and natively multilingual PHP CMS, developped with user experience in mind.
 Ionize is dedicated to webdesigners and web agencies to simply make their clients happy.
 Official website : http://www.ionizecms.com